sontx/letrun/README.md

 ### Command Plugin

 This plugin allows you to extend the CLI tool with custom commands.
 We're using `commander` package to define commands.
-Please refer to this sample for more details: [sample-command-plugin.ts](plugin/src/sample-command-plugin.ts).
+Please refer to this sample for more details: [sample-command-plugin.ts](packages/plugin/src/sample-command-plugin.ts).

 ### JavaScript Engine

 This plugin allows some tasks to run JavaScript code in a sandboxed environment.
 The code is executed in a separate process to prevent side effects.
-Please refer to this default implementation for more details: [default-javascript-engine.ts](plugin/src/default-javascript-engine.ts).
+Please refer to this default implementation for more details: [default-javascript-engine.ts](packages/plugin/src/default-javascript-engine.ts).

 ### Logger Plugin

+This plugin allows you to config how the CLI tool logs messages.
+The [default implementation](packages/plugin/src/winston-logger-plugin.ts) uses the `winston` package under the hook.
+Be aware that changing the implementation may affect the [Log Transport Plugin](#log-transport-plugin) as well.

+### Log Transport Plugin

-This plugin allows you to add more log transports which using `winston` package.
+This plugin allows you to add more log transports which using `winston` package by default.
+This is useful if you want to send logs to a remote server, a file, etc.
-The default implementation logs messages to the [console](plugin/src/console-logger.ts).
+The default implementation logs messages to the [console](packages/plugin/src/console-logger.ts).

 ### Parameter Interpolator

 This plugin is used by the [workflow-runner](#workflow-runner) plugin to interpolate parameters values.
 `Interpolation` is a process of replacing placeholders in a string with actual values which are used in expressions like `${task1.output.name}`.
-The default implementation is [expression-parameter-interpolator.ts](plugin/src/expression-parameter-interpolator.ts).
+The default implementation is [expression-parameter-interpolator.ts](packages/plugin/src/expression-parameter-interpolator.ts).

 ### Persistence

 This plugin is used to persist data to a storage.
-The default implementation uses a [file-based storage](plugin/src/file-persistence.ts).
+The default implementation uses a [file-based storage](packages/plugin/src/file-persistence.ts).

 ### Input Parameter

 This plugin is used to parse or load the raw input parameter to the desired format.
-The [default implementation](plugin/src/default-input-parameter.ts) supports JSON string and file input (JSON and YAML format) and converts the input to an object.
+The [default implementation](packages/plugin/src/default-input-parameter.ts) supports JSON string and file input (JSON and YAML format) and converts the input to an object.

 ### Id Generator

 This plugin is used to generate unique IDs for tasks and can look up the parent id from any child id.
-The [default implementation](plugin/src/default-id-generator.ts) is using `/` as a separator for the parent id.
+The [default implementation](packages/plugin/src/default-id-generator.ts) is using `/` as a separator for the parent id.

 ### Task Invoker

 This plugin is used to invoke task handlers which is used by the [workflow-runner](#workflow-runner) plugin.
-Invoking is a process of resolve the task handler to a [task](#task) and call it with input values.
+Invoking is a process of resolve the task handler to a [task](#concept-task) and call it with input values.

 With the custom tasks, the default implementation will look up in this order: